Keeping the House

 Should I keep my house in the divorce?

 As you can imagine, the answer to this question is pretty complicated.
-As you make this crucial decision, there are several factors to consider in both the practical and the emotional realms:
+As you make this crucial decision, there are several factors to consider in both the financial and the emotional realms:

 • What are you giving up by keeping the house?
 Will you have any cash or retirement funds left after you buy out your ex’s portion?
 What might you do with the cash if you had that instead of the house?